 The Rolls Royce Canoe team of 1985 formed bonds between engineers and managers which benefited the company for many more years.

-After 20 years of training as a freelancer, I founded ELP Ltd. At the same time, I coined the term, ‘Resultant’, and began to offer companies the opportunity to recognise employee development it for what it is: a vital element of organisational change.
+After 20 years of training as a freelancer, I founded Experience UK Ltd in 2003 (changed to ELP Ltd. in 2016, as the name says more about what it is we truly do for our clients).
+At the same time, I trademarked the job title, ‘Resultant’ and began to offer companies the opportunity to recognise employee development for what it is: ‘a vital element of organisational change‘.

-Training and development has played a significant part in my life ever since those early days as a technical apprentice at Rolls Royce, where the same team who won a canoe race helped to transport people safely around the world in aircraft of all shapes and sizes.
-To this day, I feel proud when I see the Rolls Royce badge as I board yet another safe flight, and often wonder how many employees feel that pride today.
+Training and development have played a significant part in my life, ever since those early days as a technical apprentice at Rolls Royce, where the same team who won a canoe race helped to transport people safely around the world in aircraft of all shapes and sizes.
+To this day, I feel proud when I see the Rolls Royce emblem as I board yet another safe flight, and I often wonder how many employees of other companies feel that pride today.

-I left Rolls Royce to become an officer in the Royal Navy and then left the Navy to “experience” the world.
-I’m fortunate and grateful that my 25 year-long journey has taken me full-circle, back into the world of employee development and “resulting”.
+I left Rolls Royce to become an officer in Her Majesty’s Royal Navy and then left the Navy to “experience” the world.
+I’m extremely fortunate and very grateful that my 25 year-long journey has taken me full-circle, back into the world of employee development and “resulting”.

-In 2003, I was working for the training arm of a Catalan Experiential Marketing company.
-I met Andi Roberts, a Spanish speaking, highly-experienced experiential facilitator and fellow Welshman.
+In 2003, I was working for the training arm of a Catalan Experiential Marketing company, when I met Andi Roberts, a Spanish speaking, highly-experienced experiential facilitator and fellow Welshman.

 For a long time, we wanted to offer more than business skills training to our clients, and it was Tianne Croshaw who gave us the courage to speak to management about the real benefits of developing employees’ well-being.
 ‘Wealth without health’ just didn’t seem to make sense.
-She and Alison Hopper brought the essential element of mental and physical resilience to our offering.
+She and Alison Hopper brought the essential elements of mental & physical resilience and nutrition to our offering.